Online Tutor For English

 Diane: You got it, baby!
 Let's try it now.

-tip on: noun with the preposition 'on'.
-A quick advice about a topic.
-Use the preposition 'on' with the noun 'tip'.
-"My supervisor gave me a tip on good sales practices."
+advice on: noun with the preposition 'on'.
+An act of giving instruction, as an authority or a knowledgeable person on a matter.
+Use the preposition "on" with the noun advice.
+"My supervisor gave me a good advice on how to listen to customers."

 ball: noun.
-A small round object covered with fabric to hit with the tennis racket (in this conversation)
+A small and round object covered with fabric used with the tennis racket (in this conversation)

 habit: noun.
 An accustomed way of doing things.
 We have good habits, such as exercising, eating right; and bad habits, such as smoking.